Dr Tod Owen is a GP Surgeon and operates fortnightly at the Clare Hospital.

 Mother and baby are generally booked for a 6 week check up following birth to ensure both are going well.

-We do also have Dr Mel Considine as an accredited Lactation consultant available for support during postpartum period.
+We do also have Dr Melanie Considine as an accredited Lactation consultant available for support during the postpartum period.

 Fees apply for all antenatal appointments.

 The Practice Nurses work in collaboration with the Doctors to provide a wide range of services such as:

 - Home Health Assessments – Patients aged 75 years old or older

 - Chronic Disease Management Plans with Enhanced Primary Care Referrals to Allied Health providers